QuentinLetourneur/Let-it-bin/README.md

   --nb_ref [INT] If you use simulated data specify the total number of different genomes present in the samples --dastool [CHAR] Can be either T (Default) or F. If you use multiple binning softwares you can use dastool to combine these results and try to extract best bins corresponding to the same microorganism.
   --local_scratch [CHAR] Can be either T (Default) or F. If you are on TARS or on a cluster with a /local/scratch space on nodes.
 You can use this option to speed up the execution of post processing of binning result for Canopy, Concoct, Cocacola and Metagen.
   --tmp_checkm [PATH] Directory were will be stored CheckM temporary files.
-The path length souhldn't exeed 65 chars --help Print the help message
+The path length souhldn't exeed 65 chars.
+(Default [out]/tmp_checkm)
+  --help Print the help message

     READS PREPROCESSING :